GTPB/PPB18/assets/11_DataColumns.md

 ---
 Challenge #2

-> Extend the program so that it read data form `neuron_data-2.txt` and  stores primary and secondary neuron lengths to different lists.
+> Extend the program so that it read data form `neuron_data-2.txt` available [here](data_and_scripts/DataColumns/neuron_data-2.txt) and  stores primary and secondary neuron lengths to different lists.
 >
 ---